jemarq04/UWVV/README.md

 **NOTE**: The `postEE` and `postBPix` options are derived from the dataset conditions (the second string in the /-separated list), so for these custom submissions you need to specify if you want either of these options yourself.
 You can uncomment the relevant line in the code snippet above.

+## Fake rates

+To estimate the fake rate for ZZ analysis, we need to process Z+L samples for all the same datasets.
+To do this, simply submit jobs with the
+`channels: zl` option (or locally with `channels=zl`).

 ## Running `pre-commit`